 Big O Notation is a way to measure how efficiently your code performs as the input size grows.

-You’ve probably seen code that works perfectly on small inputs but slows down, crashes, or times out when the input becomes large.
+Code that works perfectly on small inputs can slow down, crash, or time out when the input becomes large.

-Understanding Big O helps you avoid slow, inefficient solutions and write code that actually scales.
+Understanding Big O helps you avoid slow, inefficient solutions and write code that scales.

 It’s also one of the most important topics in coding interviews.

-You’ll almost always be asked to explain the time and space complexity of your solution and the more efficient your approach, the stronger your chances of passing the interview.
+You’ll almost always be asked to explain the time and space complexity of your solution.
+The more efficient your approach, the stronger your chances of passing.

 In this chapter, I’ll break down: